Ruhi-Kass/Eskalate_tasks/ai-code-review-assignment/submission_template.md

  - I would make sure the program also matches and verifies with the password which is important for security.

- -I would test it with very long email addresses to check how much it can compute
+ - I would test it with very long email addresses to check how much it can compute

- -I would make sure it handles non numerical inputs as well as whitespace -I would test it with real world addresses to verify it's functionality
+ - I would make sure it handles non numerical inputs as well as whitespace
+ - I would test it with real world addresses to verify it's functionality

 ## 3) Explanation Review & Rewrite